CORONAVIRUS DISEASE (COVID-19) PANDEMIC

 The Global Health Network is an open source platform that provides trusted knowledge, guidance, tools and resources to support the generation of more and better health research data.
 During emerging outbreaks it is vital to learn as much as possible to generate evidence on best practice for prevention, diagnosis and treatment and to facilitate effective preparedness and response for future outbreaks.

-The pop-up space for 2019 Novel Coronavirus COVID-19 (formerly 2019-nCoV) supports evidence generation by pooling protocols, tools, guidance, templates, and research standards generated by researchers and networks working on the response to this outbreak.
+The pop-up space for 2019 Novel Coronavirus supports evidence generation by pooling protocols, tools, guidance, templates, and research standards generated by researchers and networks working on the response to this outbreak.
 Findings from previous outbreaks, largely obtained during MERS and SARS, are also available.
 This all aims to make research faster and easier and to enable standardised, quality data to be collected and prepared for sharing.